maxxiimo/the-front-end-manifesto/chp8-device-detection.md

       config.strategies = [ Mobvious::Strategies::MobileESP.new(:mobile_desktop) ]
     end

 Don't forget to restart your application, and wallah!
-You have a detection strategy that will detect user agents and return a variable of :mobile or :desktop depending on the device type of the request.
-Tablets as configured here will return :desktop as well, although you can change this.
+You have a detection strategy that will return a variable of *:mobile* or *:desktop* depending on the device type of the request.
+What you do that information is up to you.

+NOTE: Tablet devices as configured here will return :desktop as well, although you can change this.

 To test that Mobvious is working you can add the following helper method in *application_helper.rb*:

     def device_test
-        # Drop in controller: @device = request.env['mobvious.device_type']
+      # Drop in pages_controller#home: @device = request.env['mobvious.device_type']
+      # Drop in pages/home.html.haml: = device_test
       no_device = "What!?
 That's nil bro."
       if @device.nil?
         no_device
       else
         "#{@device}"
       end
     end

 NOTE: For an even simpler solution checkout [Mobylette][Appendix 4] in the Appendices.